If you can replace your furnace and AC at the same time, it can be a genius cost-saving measure

 A good HVAC system should keep you cozy and warm in the winter and cool in the summer.
 However, if your air conditioner has quit, but the furnace still works (or vice versa), it's tempting to just replace the appliance that’s broken.
 But replacing both your heating and cooling systems—even if one is still working—can save energy and money over the long term.

 Read on to learn about the clear advantages and potential setbacks for your home and wallet if you replace a furnace and AC together.

-Reasons to Replace a Heater and Air Conditioner at the Same Time
+Reasons to Replace a Furnace and Air Conditioner at the Same Time

 Two new systems can equal one comfortable home.
 Here are some of the advantages of installing a new furnace and air conditioning system at the same time:

 The heating and air conditioning systems manufactured today are highly efficient and use much less energy than systems built just 10 to 15 years ago.
 You can easily compare the efficiency of different air conditioning systems as you research by checking the Seasonal Energy Efficiency Ratio (SEER) rating.
 The higher the SEER, the less energy they use and the lower the cost to operate.